oliverwilms/iris-for-money/README.md

 iris-for-money includes /riches REST web-application on IRIS which implements 4 types of communication: GET, POST, PUT and DELETE aka CRUD operations.
 The API is available on localhost:32768/riches/
-This REST API goes with  OpenAPI (swagger) documentation. you can check it localhost:32768/crud/_spec THis spec can be examined with different tools, such as [SwaggerUI](https://swagger.io/tools/swagger-ui/), [Postman](postman.com), etc.
+This REST API goes with  OpenAPI (swagger) documentation.
+You can check it localhost:32768/crud/_spec This spec can be examined with different tools, such as [SwaggerUI](https://swagger.io/tools/swagger-ui/), [Postman](postman.com), etc.
 Or you can install [swagger-ui](https://openexchange.intersystems.com/package/iris-web-swagger-ui) with:
 ```
 zpm:IRISAPP>install swagger-ui